andreiavrammsd/microservices-persistent-communication/README.md

 #### Call validation rules

 Your services must return an http status code in 2xx class (Success) for a call to be considered successful.

+#### Security

+One way to secure requests to this service is to have it behind a firewall, and accept requests only from known hosts.

+Also, a basic authorization can be used by sending the authorization header (see AUTHORIZATION_HEADER in Configuration) with the authorization hash.
+Generate the authorization hash: base64(sha256(timestamp:authorizationkey):timestamp)

+* unixtimestamp: Unix timestamp
+* authorizationkey: See AUTHORIZATION_KEY in Configuration

 #### Scaling